 One of the most frequent questions we are asked is if we will do hard money loans for owner occupied homes.

 If you have checked around, you have undoubtedly found that most hard money lenders will not do owner occupied loans.
 Why is that?
-Mostly, it is because the lending requirements are stricter than non-owner occupied loans but there are also many lenders who are afraid that if they make a mistake, they won’t get their money back.
+Mostly, it is because the lending requirements set forth by the Truth In Lending Act, Regulation Z, Real Estate Settlement Procedures Act and Regulation X are stricter on owner occupied loans than non-owner occupied loans.

 There are some who think that it is illegal to do a hard money loan on owner occupied properties.
 At the other end of the spectrum, there are others who think anything goes because it is hard money.
 Clearly, neither of these are correct.